THE ESCAPE

 After having narrowly escaped being destroyed due to obsoletion, a service bot suddenly boots back up and is instructed via radio by an outsider to escape the mysterious facility and collect something of importance along the way.

-My goal with this personal project was to focus on technical design and puzzle design, with the intent of allowing the player to use the player character as a tool to solve different environmental challenges.
+My goal with this personal project was to focus on level design, puzzle design and prototyping, with the intent of allowing the player to use the player character as a tool to solve different environmental challenges.
 The inspiration for using the robot as a tool came from the game Pacific Drive.

 BREAKDOWN